 8. Across the whole of the Council the planned reduction in the number of posts that are affordable is being managed through voluntary and natural processes, i.e. no compulsory redundancy.
 This means that there is expected to be continued reduction in the total workforce during the year.
 The corporate saving for a reduced workforce is captured in the "Corporate Budgets".
-The full value of the staff savings is forecast to be above budget at this time; however, the education staffing vacancy figures are not included in Quarter 1 figures.
+The full value of the staff savings is forecast to be above budget at this time due specifically to the lack of vacancies in teaching posts, despite a regular turnover of posts.

-Local Government pay negotiations are ongoing at this time, and while the Council has made provision within its budget for an average award of 2% across the workforce, without additional, recurring, Scottish Government financial support there is the risk that when agreed, the pay award will add cost to the bottom line.
+Local Government pay negotiations are ongoing at this time, and while the Council has made provision within its budget for an average award of 2% across the workforce, without additional, recurring, Scottish Government financial support there is now a certainty that the pay award will add cost to the bottom line.
+A value of £4.5m has been allocated from contingencies to support this.
+(Note, this is in addition to additional funding from Scottish Government through both revenue and capital grants).

-Contingencies also holds the in-year revenue contingency for the General Fund and the forecast includes the use of that contingency later in the year.
-The actual position will depend on future unplanned events or from those arising from the risk registers and, where identified, contingent liabilities becoming more certain (see Appendix 1).
-It means the Council is resilient to changes that might happen in the future that have not been able to be quantified financially.
+Contingencies also holds the in-year revenue contingency for the General Fund and the forecast includes the use of that contingency later in the year, however this year the commitment to the pay award and the forecast now of an overall deficit on the budget mean that there is no scope for additional expenditure to be absorbed, as any residual deficit will have to be met from earmarked reserves.
+That does not stop future unplanned events taking place or from implications arising from the risk registers and, where identified, contingent liabilities becoming more certain (see Appendix 1).
+It means at this stage that the Council relies on the strength of its balance sheet to address future unknown costs.

 - 9. Council Expenses include the budgets for all councillors' costs, including salaries and expenses.
 These are forecast to be on budget. - 10 The Non-Domestic Rates figure is set by the Scottish Government as part of its overall funding support package rather than the amount billed and receivable by the Council.
-The forecast amount receivable by the Council is in line with Government distribution information.

-- 11. The General Revenue Grant is set by the Scottish Government as part of its funding support package for Local Government. - 12.
-Council Tax income is forecast to be above budget for 2022/23 based on better than expected income levels in 2021/22, along with the 3% increase agreed by the Council in setting the 2022/23 budget. - 13.
+The forecast amount receivable by the Council is in line with Government distribution information. - 11.
+The General Revenue Grant is set by the Scottish Government as part of its funding support package for Local Government.
+This has changed since quarter 1 as the government has announced a funding redetermination for whole family wellbeing funding.
+Actual income for redeterminations will be received by the Council in March 2023. - 12.
+Council Tax income is forecast to be above budget for 2022/23 based on collection levels that were better than expected in 2021/22, along with the 3% increase agreed by the Council in setting the 2022/23 budget. - 13.
 Use of Reserves.
 The Council approved in its 2022/23 budget that a sum of £5.519m will be used from earmarked General Fund reserves to fund the budget.
 The Council expects to draw down this amount in full.